-In tonight’s performance Marios Papadeas, together with Dunja Botic on vocals and Pavlos Melas on guitar, will be exploring rebetika through the rich harmonic spectrum and magical soundscape of the santur.
+Marios Papadeas, considered one of the greatest santur players performing today, together with Dunja Botic on vocals and Pavlos Melas on guitar, will be exploring the music of Asia minor and rebetika through the rich harmonic spectrum and magical soundscape of the santur.

 Marios Papadeas has worked as a santouri player, singer and composer from the early age, gaining experience as a young upcoming musician from playing “on the road” on the Greek islands, in Athens and abroad.
 He has composed not only for voice and santur, but also for the theatre in works by Aristophanes, Euripides Solomos, Venieri, Robin Sort.